If you're unfamiliar with the process of building and buying a Beracah Home, below you will find a brief timeline of what to expect.

 You may have financing already lined up with a financial institution that you currently work with – or you may need assistance.
 Beracah can assist you in every aspect of helping you finance your new home.

-6 – Builder Finish Work (On-Site) After “Set Day” your Sales Office & your project manager will start finishing your new home.
+6 – Builder Finish Work (On-Site) After “Set Day” your Sales Office & Your Site Supervisor will start finishing your new home.
 Electrical & plumbing connections are made, HVAC is installed, flooring installed (by Beracah’s Preferred Flooring), garages built, porches, etc. Typically during your “On-Site” work you’ll have granite countertops installed, and any additional custom home touches completed.
-Siding and many other items will be completed in the field (i.e. driveways, grading, seeding, etc.)
+Siding will be completed in the field, driveways, grading, seeding – there’s list of items that need to be completed.